odennav/terraform-aws-vpc-kubespray/README.md

 Shell scripts used to automate deployment of kubernetes cluster to private EC2 instances with kubespray.

-Inventory list for ansible is dynamically build with `.tpl` template.
+Inventory list for ansible is dynamically built with `.tpl` template.

 ### Getting Started